Saving Your Stories

 Digitised Newspapers

-Would you like the Trust to digitise your community’s newspaper?
+Would you like the Trust to save your story?

 As a charitable trust, we require your support to continue to fulfil our important mahi.
-Show your support for The Preserving Local History and Educational Trust by making a donation, taking the time to advocate for our project, or telling us about hard-to-find newspapers.
+Show your support for our project by making a donation, taking the time to advocate for our project, or telling us about hard-to-find newspapers.

 Our Strategic Partners